 For a complete (?, up until spring ’96) listing of all songs by LPD, Edward Ka-Spel and The Tear Garden check out my Song-list and the accompanying Product-list.

-Other music that I enjoy are by: Fit & Limo, In Gowan Ring, In Embrace, Bron Area, Univers Zero, Bark Psychosis, Winston Tong, Lost Jockey, Ghost, Current 93, Three Way Dance, Colin Potter, Kevin Harrison, Two Daughters and others.
+Other music that I enjoy are by: In Embrace, Bron Area, Bark Psychosis, Current 93, Two Daughters and others.

 Have a look at my sale list – maybe you could find something of interest there!
 (Needs an update!)